AntonTereshko1995/backend-project-architecture/README.md

 A simple REST API for storing and managing key-value pairs using Flask and Redis.
 Author: **Anton Tereshko**

+The technical task was completed in the branch: main.

+After the technical task, I continued to implement the task.
+The latest version is in the branch: developer

 ---

 ### 📦 API Endpoints